The stinky scourge of suburbia: Bradford pear trees

 Spring has many pleasant smells associated with it — rain, freshly cut grass and blooming flowers to name just a few — but that less-than-pleasant odor wafting in the air right now may be coming from a tree in your backyard or neighborhood.

-Bradford pear trees are in full bloom now, revealing a canopy of beautiful white blooms but also emitting a stench that's often compared to rotting fish, NPR reports.
-The smell lingers for as long as the white flowers do, making it unpleasant to be anywhere near the trees until the blooms finally fall from the trees.
+Bradford pear trees are starting to bloom now, revealing a canopy of beautiful white blooms but also emitting a stench that's often compared to rotting fish, NPR reports.
+The smell lingers for as long as the white flowers do, making it unpleasant to be anywhere near the trees until the blooms finally fall to the ground.

 Bradford pears, a cultivar of the Callery pear tree, are commonplace across most of the eastern United States.
 Native to China and Vietnam, they were introduced by the U.S. Department of Agriculture in the 1960s as an ornamental landscape tree, and they quickly took off in popularity because they are affordable and easy to grow and also can be transported easily, USA Today reports.

-Between their invasive tendencies and propensity to become damaged in storms, some cities have taken a stand against Bradford pear trees.
-In Champaign, the trees cannot be planted in city rights-of-way, the University of Illinois Extension reports.
-Pittsburgh has taken a stand against them as well, banning them in the Pittsburgh Urban Forest Master Plan.
-The South Carolina Forestry Commission implores its residents not to plant the trees and instead plant trees native to the area.
+Between their invasive tendencies and propensity to become damaged in storms, some cities and states have already taken a firm stand against Bradford pear trees.
+Both Ohio and South Carolina have banned the trees, WTTW reports.
+Closer to home, in Champaign, the trees cannot be planted in city rights-of-way, the University of Illinois Extension reports.
+Pittsburgh has banned them in the Pittsburgh Urban Forest Master Plan, and the state of Pennsylvania is phasing in a ban on the sale or cultivation of the tree.

-Choosing native trees and plants for your yard is better because these plants are acclimated to the climate and soil conditions and, therefore, are more likely to thrive, the Morton Arboretum reports.
+Choosing native trees and plants for your yard is best because these plants are acclimated to the climate and soil conditions and, therefore, are more likely to thrive, according to the U.S. Forest Service.
 Native plants and trees also require less maintenance and upkeep and provide a healthy habitat for the wildlife in our area.